Kit is a London-based playwright, screenwriter, and theatre director.

-Kit's work for theatre includes new plays commissioned by established theatre companies as well as projects created in collaboration with independent ensembles.
+Kit's work for theatre includes new plays commissioned by mainstage theatre companies as well as projects created in collaboration with independent ensembles.
 His plays have been widely performed in Australia, where he is from.
 He is currently writing and developing a number of screen projects in both the UK and Australia.

 Kit has been an Associate Playwright at Belvoir St Theatre and a Resident Writer at Griffin Theatre Company.
 Awards include the 2017 Rodney Seaborn Award, the Ensemble Theatre New Writing Commission and the Philip Parsons Young Playwrights’ Fellowship.

 Directing work includes the world premieres of Mountain, The Stones, Heaven, Small and Tired and Zoë Coombs-Marr’s Is This Thing On? for Belvoir St Theatre.
 Kit was an assistant director on Belvoir's productions of Babyteeth, Private Lives, and Cat on a Hot Tin Roof.

 He is a founding member of The Signal House, a new work company based in London, and a co-editor of The Signal House Edition.